Prime-Holding/rx_bloc/packages/rx_bloc_cli/doc/golden_tests.md

     }
 }
 ```
+> [!CAUTION]
-IMPORTANT: you should import `isInTestMode` from [app_constants.dart]!
+> You should import `isInTestMode` from [app_constants.dart]!
-Since we don't want to add dependency on `universal_io/io.dart`, because we want to avoid the additional maintenance cost, we check if `dart.library.io` is available to determine if we are running a test or other environment.
+> Since we don't want to add dependency on `universal_io/io.dart`, because we want to avoid the additional maintenance cost, we check if `dart.library.io` is available to determine if we are running a test or other environment.

 *app_constants.dart*
 ```